Find Grad Schools

 647 Yearly Graduations

 University of Florida is the 17th most popular school in the nation for students seeking a master's degree in engineering.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 647 master's degrees were handed out to engineering majors at UF.
-About 30% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 647 people received their master's degree in engineering from UF.
+About 24% of this group were women, and 29% were students from an underrepresented racial-ethnic group.

 #18